chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 | User must able to see the calculated count of the students in the  selected course                                     |        |          |
 | User must be able to see the edit option to edit the student names  and Email ID                                       |        |          |
 | User must be able to see delete option to delete an active course.                                                     |        |          |
-### 2.08 - Naveen Kumar Chandaluri(views) As an instructor, I want one codeword from the specified set to be randomly assigned to only one student and each student must have a unique codeword in that course and each codeword can only be issued once in each course (or not used at all) when a course is created.
+### 2.08 - [Naveen Kumar Chandaluri(views),Vyshnavi yalamareddy(Controller)] As an instructor, I want one codeword from the specified set to be randomly assigned to only one student and each student must have a unique codeword in that course and each codeword can only be issued once in each course (or not used at all) when a course is created.
 |                                  Acceptance Criteria                                  | Yes/No | Comments |
 |:-------------------------------------------------------------------------------------:|--------|----------|
 | User should be able to see the unique codeword for each student in every course       |        |          |